Benlysta is a brand-name prescription medication. It’s FDA-approved to treat:

 Overdose symptoms in people who took too much Benlysta were similar to the side effects of Benlysta.

-In drug trials, people received doses of 20 mg/kg (double the recommended dose).
+In clinical trials, people received doses of 20 milligrams (mg) per kilogram (kg) of body weight (double the recommended dose).
 There was no increased risk of side effects.
-Side effects were also not reported to be different or worse than normal side effects in people who took the recommended dose of Benlysta.
+Also, reported side effects were no different or worse than normal side effects in people who took the recommended dose of Benlysta.

 What to do in case of overdose

-If you think you’ve taken too much of this drug, call your doctor.
-You can also call the American Association of Poison Control Centers at 800-222-1222 or use their online tool.
+If you give yourself injections of Benlysta at home and you think you’ve taken too much of this drug, call your doctor.
+You can also call America’s Poison Centers at 800-222-1222 or use its online tool.
 But if your symptoms are severe, call 911 (or your local emergency phone number) or go to the nearest emergency room right away.

 When you get Benlysta from the pharmacy, the pharmacist will add an expiration date to the label on the box.
 This date is typically 1 year from the date they dispensed the medication.